Monthly Archives: December 2025

 USCIS Vacates INA 204(c) Charge and Approves Form I-129F Petition Based on NOID Response

-The petitioner and beneficiary next contacted Dyan Williams Law for representation in addressing the NOID.
-Within 30 days, we filed a timely and persuasive Response to the NOID, which contained credible testimonies, objective evidence and legal argument establishing the beneficiary and his prior spouse entered a valid, good-faith marriage, before it ended due to unresolved differences.
+The petitioner and beneficiary contacted Dyan Williams Law for representation in addressing the NOID.
+Within 30 days, I filed a timely and persuasive Response to the NOID, which contained credible testimonies, objective evidence and legal argument establishing the beneficiary and his prior spouse entered a good-faith marriage, but it ended due to unresolved differences.

-After receiving the Response, USCIS agreed there was no substantial and probative evidence to sustain the 204(c) finding and approved the Form I-29F petition.
+Eight months later, USCIS issued a Form I-797, Approval Notice for the I-129F petition.
+They agreed there was no substantial and probative evidence to sustain the 204(c) finding.
 The parties then consulted with Dyan Williams Law to complete the K-1 visa application at the U.S. Consulate.

 U.S. Consulate Issues K-1 Visa Refusal Notice under INA 212(a)(6)(C)(i)

-To find that a visa applicant is inadmissible or ineligible for a visa under INA 212(a)(6)(C)(i), the consular officer must find all of the following elements are met:
+To find that an applicant is inadmissible or ineligible for a visa under INA 212(a)(6)(C)(i), the consular officer must find all the following elements are met:

 • The applicant made a false representation;